luoyan0517/WebApi/_posts/2015-01-16-referential-constraint.md

 {% endhighlight %}
 *Where*, Property (key) "CustomerId" in the *Customer* equals the property "CustomerId" in the *Order*.

-Now, you can build the Edm Model using convention model same as above.
+Now, you can build the Edm Model using convention model builder same as above section.

 ### Define Referential Constraint Programmatically
 You can call the new added Public APIs (HasRequired, HasOptional) to define the referential constraint when defining a navigation property.
 For example: